|Overview of Lunging Equipment|

 A training surcingle is a wide band of leather or webbing that buckles onto the horse like a girth and is equipped with dee rings placed at various intervals on each side for use with side reins or long lines.
 Surcingles are available in cob and horse sizes, and may be placed over a saddle or used in place of a saddle.
 Leather panels or fleece lining in the center of the surcingle protect the saddle's seat when placed on top of a saddle.
 When used directly on a horse's back, extra padding such as a fleece surcingle pad should be used for cushioning.
 A surcingle should be positioned carefully so that it doesn't put pressure on the spine or dig into the horse's shoulder blades, and where it does not interfere with the horse's elbows during movement.

-Tip: When using a saddle during lungeing, either remove the irons or run them up and secure the stirrup leather.
+Tip: When using a saddle during lunging, either remove the irons or run them up and secure the stirrup leathers.
 Dover's Stirrup Keeper is an even easier way to hold stirrups in place.

 A lunge whip is yet another aid for the handler.
-It acts like a rider's leg as it is used primarily to move the horse forward or outward on the circle.
-Lunge whips vary in length from approximately 5 to 7 feet, and have soft, light lashes about 6 feet long--just enough to tickle the horse if needed as a driving aid.
+This piece of lunging equipment acts like a rider's leg as it is used primarily to move the horse forward or outward on the circle.
+Lunge whips vary in length from approximately 5 to 7 feet, and have soft, light lashes about 6 feet long- just enough to tickle the horse if needed as a driving aid.
 Some lunge whips are designed to collapse for easy storage or travel, such as the Fleck Composite Lunge Whip.

 Various types of side reins are available from Dover Saddlery, with the most commonly used types involving either a rubber donut or an elastic insert to provide give.
 A rubber donut adds a small amount of give as well as weight to the side rein.
 An elastic insert provides more stretch than a donut and less weight, but may encourage some horses to pull on the bit.
 Horses respond differently to the give provided through a side rein; consult a trainer or knowledgeable friend who is familiar with your horse for help in determining the type of side rein to use.